-From 2017-2018, the requirement to submit film storyboards has been discontinued in favour of production ‘out-takes’ of between 30′ to 1 min.
+The requirement to submit film storyboards has been discontinued in favour of production ‘out-takes’ of between 30′ to 1 min.
 These ‘out-takes’ are to be appended to each film submitted.
 The start time of the ‘out-takes’ section of your YouTube upload is to be specified when making your submission.
 For example, if your completed film is 4 minutes and 35 seconds long, the out-takes must be appended thereafter and ‘out-takes start time: 4’35”’ to be specfied when submitting your film details.

 Films to be uploaded to YouTube and the YouTube share link to be specified as part of your online submission.
 (You may wish to upload your films as ‘unlisted’ so that they will not be included in YT searches.)
 Films may be made with cameras, phones, tablets or any recording devices.
 They can be regular ﬁlms or stop-motion ﬁlms.